Inferior frontal gyrus

-The inferior frontal gyrus (IFG), (gyrus frontalis inferior), is the lowest positioned gyrus of the frontal gyri, of the frontal lobe, and is part of the prefrontal cortex.
+The inferior frontal gyrus (IFG; also gyrus frontalis inferior) is the lowest positioned gyrus of the frontal gyri, of the frontal lobe, and is part of the prefrontal cortex.

 Its superior border is the inferior frontal sulcus (which divides it from the middle frontal gyrus), its inferior border is the lateral sulcus (which divides it from the superior temporal gyrus) and its posterior border is the inferior precentral sulcus.
 Above it is the middle frontal gyrus, behind it is the precentral gyrus.

 The inferior frontal gyrus contains Broca's area, which is involved in language processing and speech production.

 Structure

 The inferior frontal gyrus is highly convoluted and has three cytoarchitecturally diverse regions.
 The three subdivisions are an opercular part, a triangular part, and an orbital part.
 These divisions are marked by two rami arising from the lateral sulcus.
 The ascending ramus separates the opercular and triangular parts.
 The anterior (horizontal) ramus separates the triangular and orbital parts.